OpenRouter Model Routing Failure Returns Unclear Error When Model Unavailable

 How to prevent it

-Start with the exact OpenRouter model routing returns ambiguous error when requested model is unavailable or disabled, without distinguishing between temporary unavailability and permanent deprecation text and the smallest action that reproduces it.
+Match OpenRouter model routing returns ambiguous error when requested model is unavailable or disabled, without distinguishing between temporary unavailability and permanent deprecation exactly before applying the quick fix.